ftisiot/ftisiot-website/content/_index.md

 ---
 ![Francesco Tisiot](/images/ftisiot.png)

-<a href="https://www.linkedin.com/in/francescotisiot/"><b class="fab fa-linkedin"></b></a> _Francesco is the Developer Advocate at Aiven._<br>
-_Oracle ACE Director and Data Enthusiast helps companies understand, organise, expose their data and gain insight since more than 10 years.
-Speaker in all the major Oracle Conferences he shares his love for Data & Analytics while fighting a battle against bad Italian food!_
+<a href="https://www.linkedin.com/in/francescotisiot/"><b class="fab fa-linkedin"></b></a> _Francesco comes from Verona, Italy and works as a Developer Advocate at Aiven.
+With his many years of experience as a data analyst, he has stories to tell and advice for data-wranglers everywhere.
+Francesco loves sharing knowledge with others as a speaker and writer, and is on a mission to defend the world from bad Italian food!_